-- 1) Review the messages as well as the errors.log file on the active Controller Card to ensure the Restore File was detected.
-Otherwise, repeat the touch /etc/default/restore command, described above. - 2) Fully verify Restore on the active Primary Controller Card before implementing multiple levels of security classification domains on the same Matrix Switch. - 3) In a redundant system, make the Back-Up Controller Card active by disconnecting the LAN cable from the Primary Controller Card's LAN port.
+- Review the messages as well as the errors.log file on the active Controller Card and correct any errors in the Restore Table before implementing multiple levels of security classification domains on the same Matrix Switch. - 2) Fully verify Restore on the active Primary Controller Card before implementing multiple levels of security classification domains on the same Matrix Switch. - 3) In a redundant system, make the Back-Up Controller Card active by disconnecting the LAN cable from the Primary Controller Card's LAN port.
 The Back-Up Controller Card, upon becoming active, will evaluate its Restore Table.
 Check the messages as well as the errors.log file on the Back-Up Controller Card for any errors in the Restore Table and correct them before implementing multiple levels of security classification domains on the same Matrix Switch using the Back-Up Controller Card. - 4) Fully verify the Back-Up Controller Card's Restore policy before implementing multiple levels of security classification domains on the same Matrix Switch.